PoornaChandra2005/SCT_WD_1/README.md

    ```sh
    cd SCT_MAR25_5327
    ```
-3. Open `index.html` in your browser to view the landing page and stopwatch.
+3. Open `index.html` in your browser to explore all features.

 ## 📝 License